Naughty Mortgage Fraud Mom Gets Life Sentence Instead of a Time Out

 Even better, maybe 99 year sentences would have the effect of actually deterring mortgage fraud.
 The existing set of consequences were clearly not enough.

-8 Responses to “Naughty Mortgage Fraud Mom Gets Life Sentence Instead of a Time Out”
+9 thoughts on “Naughty Mortgage Fraud Mom Gets Life Sentence Instead of a Time Out

 1. To me, a life sentence on mortgage fraud is a little too much, especially that the woman is already 52… I mean, I know she should’ve known better by that age but we can’t really blame her.
 Tough times call for drastic measures, they say.
 I can’t help but pity her.